Introduction

 How to interpret the TQI report

 Your testers’ pass rates might be higher or lower than the site or national average.
 That does not automatically mean anything is wrong with their testing standard.
-Some test centres with lots of MOT testers all testing should also compare against the site averages, especially if you’re a dealership or specialist service centre.
+Some testing stations with lots of MOT testers all testing should also compare against the site averages, especially if you’re a dealership or specialist service centre.

 Having considered the items above – what next?